-Co-hosted by the Office of the Provost and the Office of Administration and Planning, the series has served as a launch point for various endeavors at the University and catalyzed numerous other existing research initiatives.
-Most recently, the series has convened faculty around topics related to the research of music, water insecurity, and developmental sciences, highlighting the broader benefits of music, the Northwestern Center for Water Research, and the Northwestern Institute for Innovations in Developmental Sciences, respectively.
+Co-hosted by the Office of the Provost and the Office of Administration and Planning, the events have served as a launching point for various endeavors at the University and catalyzed numerous other existing research initiatives.
+Most recently, events have convened faculty around topics related to quantum information science, the human-computer frontier, migration, neuroscience, music, water insecurity, and global poverty.

-Due to space limitations, attendance at Domain Dinners is by invitation only and is aimed primarily toward tenure-line faculty at Northwestern University.
+Due to space limitations, attendance at Domain Dinners or participation in the virtual Domain Dialogues is by invitation only and is designed primarily for tenure-line and other research-active faculty at Northwestern.

 Upcoming Domain Dialogues on April 13, 2021

 “Data-Informed and Community-Engaged: Research Impact Showcased through Three Chicagoland Case Studies ”